-The agreement governing our senior secured revolving credit facility with Madison Capital Funding contains various covenants that, among other things, limits our discretion in operating our business and provides for certain minimum financial covenants.
+The agreement governing our Credit Facility contains various covenants that, among other things, limits our discretion in operating our business and provides for certain minimum financial covenants.

-We have entered into a senior secured revolving credit facility with Madison Capital Funding.
-The agreement governing this facility contains customary default provisions such as the termination or departure of either Messrs.
+The agreement governing the Credit Facility contains customary default provisions such as the termination or departure of either Messrs.
 Oberbeck, Petrocelli or Grisius, a material adverse change in our business and the failure to maintain certain minimum loan quality and performance standards.
 An event of default under the facility would result, among other things, in termination of the availability of further funds under the facility and an accelerated maturity date for all amounts outstanding under the facility, which would likely disrupt our business and, potentially, the portfolio companies whose loans we financed through the facility.
 This could reduce our revenues and, by delaying any cash payment allowed to us under the facility until the lender has been paid in full, reduce our liquidity and cash flow and impair our ability to grow our business and maintain our status as a RIC.